shenwei356/kmcp/docs/usage.md

      with overlap (-l/--split-overlap).
-  2. When splitting by number of fragments, all sequences (except for these mathching any regular expression given by -B/--seq-name-filter) in a sequence file are concatenated before splitting.
+  2. When splitting by number of fragments, all sequences (except for these mathching any regular expression given by -B/--seq-name-filter) in a sequence file are concatenated with k-1 'N's before splitting.
   3. Both sequence IDs and fragments indices are saved for later use, in form of meta/description data in .unik files.